coder/exectrace/README.md

 exectrace only supports Go 1.16+ and Linux kernel 5.8+ (due to the use of `BPF_MAP_TYPE_RINGBUF`).
 Additionally, the kernel config `CONFIG_DEBUG_INFO_BTF=y` is required.

-To validate this config is enabled, run either of the following commands directly on the nodes:
+To validate this config is enabled, run either of the following commands directly on the system:

 ```console
 cat /proc/config.gz | gunzip | grep CONFIG_DEBUG_INFO_BTF